Responsible Service of Alcohol (RSA)

-Part 1 is Self-paced e-learning whereas participants are given a full set of course materials and assessments through APSI online portal.
+Part 1 is self-paced e-learning whereas participants are given a full set of course materials and knowledge assessments through APSI online portal.
 Participants must complete all reading materials and complete the knowledge assessments before attending part 2 of the course.

-Part 2 is a practical session where you are required to demonstrate your RSA skills via practical observation, role plays and scenarios.
+Part 2 is a 3 hour practical assessment where you are required to demonstrate your practical skills via observation, incident report, role plays and different scenarios.

-Once you have successfully completed the written and practical assessments, the certificate will usually be issued within two Working days.
+Once you have successfully completed the knowledge and practical assessments, a statement of attainment will usually be issued within two working days.

-A nationally recognised statement of attainment will be issued upon successful completion of all assessments.
+A nationally recognised statement of attainment will be issued upon satisfactory completion of all assessments.

 - $150 per person

-- For more terms & conditions and refund policy, please click here.
+- Please refer to short courses terms & conditions and refund policy, please click here.

 Uniform is not required for RSA Students.

 You are required to wear flat covered non-slip shoes for practical training